braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/implementation_guide.md

 # Content Card advanced implementation for iOS (Optional)

 This article provides three examples of more advanced use cases for Content Cards.
-Each use case offers a explanation, relevant code snippets, and a look into how Content Card variables may look and be used in the Braze dashboard:
+Each use case offers a explanation and a look into how Content Card variables may look and be used in the Braze dashboard:
 - [Content Cards as supplemental content](#content-cards-as-supplemental-content)
 - [Content Cards in a message center](#content-cards-in-a-message-center)
 - [Interactive Content Cards](#interactive-content-cards)